Atlanta pushing back against airport state takeover plan

 ATLANTA (AP) — Atlanta city officials are pushing back against a proposal in the Georgia Senate for a state takeover of Atlanta's airport, one of the busiest in the world.

-Michael Smith, press secretary for Atlanta Mayor Keisha Lance Bottoms, said the plan amounted to "theft" in a statement Friday.
+Michael Smith, press secretary for Atlanta Mayor Keisha Lance Bottoms, said the plan amounted to "theft" from the city in a statement Friday.

-The legislation was introduced by Republican state Sen. Burt Jones of Jackson.
-It would create a board appointed by state officials to oversee operations at Hartsfield-Jackson Atlanta International Airport.
+The legislation, introduced by Republican state Sen. Burt Jones of Jackson, would create the Georgia Major Airport Authority, a board appointed by state officials to oversee operations at Hartsfield-Jackson Atlanta International Airport.

 The airport is currently owned and operated by the city of Atlanta.

-Jones said in an interview Friday that state oversight was needed because of past issues with corruption in procurements.
+Jones said in an interview Friday that state oversight was needed because of past issues with corruption.

+"For decades now the airport, while it has had plenty of success, has had a lot of investigations, indictments and things that have taken place, particularly at the procurement and vendor selection process, that are really troubling," Jones said.

+He said a structural change was needed in the airport's operations to help deal with those issues.

+Jones said that, while it was a "tough conversation to have" with city officials, he thought it was an issue that needed to be addressed.
+Jones said he had not been in direct contact with the mayor's office about the bill in recent weeks, but that he had "an open door policy."

+The airport's website calls it "the economic jewel of Georgia" and says the facility generates $34.8 billion in economic impact for metro Atlanta and provides more than 63,000 on-site jobs.

-The legislation has 29 Senate co-signers.
-It was approved by the Senate Transportation Committee on Tuesday.
+The legislation, which has 29 Senate co-signers in addition to Jones, cleared a hurdle on Tuesday when it was approved by the Senate Transportation Committee by a vote of 5 to 4.

+Jones said he believes the bill will see a vote on the Senate floor by Thursday, a legislative deadline by which bills must generally have passed one chamber or the other.

+An amendment added in committee would give the city until July 1, 2020 to come up with a "joint governance plan" agreed to by the city and state legislature to avoid a full takeover by the state.